New technologies have transformed running.

 Connected all the way to the community

-Sharing your progress
+Share your progress

-Connected running is no longer limited to performance alone.
+Connected running no longer stops at performance.

-Share your essentials in the comments!
+Share your must-haves in the comments!